Being A Caring Church Webinar

 Arlan Miller: And or been, they’ve been married one year, you know?

-Ted Witzig, Jr: Well and I’m, glad for people to say it’s wonderful.
+Ted Witzig, Jr: Well and I’m glad for people to say it’s wonderful.
 I want it to be wonderful.
-But, I think what happens is when one person’s experience it’s, better actually to say, yeah, you know what, this was, you know, this was an interesting challenge.
-I had a lot of mixed emotions and and, I know the, be interested to check in with you about how it’s going for you.
+But I think what happens is when one person’s experience it’s better actually to say, yeah, you know what, this was, you know, this was an interesting challenge.
+I had a lot of mixed emotions and, I’ll be interested to check in with you about how it’s going for you.

 Ted Witzig, Jr: And I hope it goes well.
-And, is, and you’re just like giving people the freedom.
-And, this is true about medical treatments or health healthcare in general.
+And is, and you’re just like giving people freedom.
+And this is true about medical treatments or health healthcare in general.
 This is a very common thing.
 To kind of just say, this worked for me, it worked for you, or this didn’t work for me, it won’t work for you.

-Ted Witzig, Jr: And just to be gentle about that it’s, okay if you wanna give somebody a suggestion, but just to put, to give it as an option.
+Ted Witzig, Jr: And just to be gentle about that it’s, okay if you want to give somebody a suggestion, but just to put, to give it as an option.
 Not a command.

 Arlan Miller: That probably helps us with that a little bit.
-This ties real close to the third point here.
+This ties really close to the third point here.
 Yeah.
-So knowing our limits, right?
-So we know our role and now we need to think about our limits.
+So, knowing our limits, right?
+So, we know our role and now we need to think about our limits.
 And in there are roles that the supporter and those supported both play.
 Yeah.
 Right?
-And, we’ve said before, you don’t have to take away another person’s pain, or sorry, we’re not gonna probably fix it.
+And, we’ve said before, you don’t have to take away another person’s pain, or sorry, we’re not going to probably fix it.

-Arlan Miller: We’re, vessels, not solutions.
+Arlan Miller: We’re vessels, not solutions.
 And just actually embracing those limits Yeah.
-Is actually, there’s a freedom there, isn’t it?
+Is actually, there’s freedom there, isn’t it?
 I mean that there’s a almost a, there’s a fear.
 We’ll get that next.
-If we think we have to have all the right solutions, but to embrace in the reality of like, there are no, there’s only so much I can do.
+If we think we have to have all the right solutions, but to embrace the reality of like, there are no, there’s only so much I can do.

 Arlan Miller: That’s a good spot to be in it.

-Ted Witzig, Jr: And, it is true that there are times that, another person may not.
-That if somebody’s really overwhelmed, I mean let’s, say I’m working with a mother who is postpartum depression really severely and, is having trouble just even figuring out how to do basic things in the home.
+Ted Witzig, Jr: And it is true that there are times that another person may not.
+That if somebody’s really overwhelmed, I mean let’s say I’m working with a mother who has postpartum depression really severely and, is having trouble just even figuring out how to do basic things in the home.

-Ted Witzig, Jr: They’re gonna need people to come in and, help with structuring things.
+Ted Witzig, Jr: They’re going to need people to come in and help with structuring things.
 Yeah.
 And that’s okay.
-But, even that, the goal is to, kind of work ourselves out of a job over, over, time.
-And, I think that, remembering that one of the things we wanna do is, really practice asking people what they what they need and want.
+But, even that, the goal is to work ourselves out of a job over time.
+And, I think that, remembering that one of the things we want to do is really practice asking people what they what they need and want.

-Ted Witzig, Jr: No mentor or no accountability partners gonna be able to predict always when their mentee is gonna need them.
+Ted Witzig, Jr: No mentor or no accountability partners going to be able to predict always when their mentee is going to need them.
 Yeah.
 Okay.
 It’s the mentee’s responsibility to, to reach out, you know?
-Phones, and texts work two directions.
-And so we have to be able to say, Hey, yeah I, can’t.
-I can’t always predict when you’re gonna have temptation.
+Phones and texts work in two directions.
+And so, we have to be able to say, hey, yeah, I can’t always predict when you’re going to have temptation.

 Ted Witzig, Jr: Yeah.
 You need to reach out to me.

 Arlan Miller: Yeah.
 And, then it’s we’ve, become big.
 Right?
-And, the other person has kind of removed themselves from, responsibility and that’s not gonna be a healthy place for us.
+And the other person has kind of removed themselves from responsibility and that’s not going to be a healthy place for us.
 No. So, so to keep that right limit in place it is really important.
 And it does, it varies.
-If it’s a sprint or if it’s a marathon, it varies on the situation.
+If it’s a sprint or if it’s a marathon, it varies depending on the situation.

 Arlan Miller: Yeah.
 And, so somewhat it’s, kind of knowing, okay, so what is my opportunity in this space?
 Sure.
 And what role do they play?
-Somebody else play, you know, how do we, you know, it takes a, village, they say, and it’s so true.
+Somebody else plays, how do we, you know, it takes a village, they say, and it’s so true.
 Right?
 And we don’t have to be everything to everybody or anybody.

 Ted Witzig, Jr: And, in the church family, this speaks to that, sense that different you will have a different role in each person’s life.